 Professor Raj Chopra trained in Medicine at University College London.
 He then completed his training in general medicine at major teaching hospitals in London, gaining Membership of the Royal College of Physicians.

 See all news stories on our website that feature the work of Professor Chopra and colleagues.

 He undertook a PhD in cell signaling and growth receptors followed by a postdoctoral fellowship at the Walter and Eliza Hall Institute of Medical Research in Melbourne, Australia.
-Subsequently, he set up his own research group in Stem Cell and Leukemia Biology at the Paterson Institute of Cancer Research in Manchester, UK.
+Subsequently, he set up his own research group in Stem Cell and Leukemia Biology at the Cancer Research UK, Manchester Institute.
 He was also appointed Director of Hematological Oncology, leading one of the largest Bone Marrow Transplant and Leukemia Programs in Europe at the Christie Hospital in Manchester.

 From 2004–09, he was part of the leadership team for the largest Oncology group in AstraZeneca and established Translational Medicine for AstraZeneca in Boston, Massachusetts, US.
 He was involved in taking six small molecules and two antibodies from discovery into clinical trials.